mnba/PyVirtualDirectoryExplorerGUI_on_directory_listing/README.md

 Even entire disk filesystem structure can be examined.

 ### Supported Operating systems: Windows, Macos, Linux
-This software supports all major desktop Operating Systems: Windows, Macos, Linux.
+This utility supports all major desktop Operating Systems: Windows, Macos, Linux.
 Only required support is for Python 2.7 and wxWidgets 2.9+.

 ### Designed-in Limitations